tenpy/tenpy/docs/contribution.rst

       1
 - Use relative imports within TenPy.
 Example::

-      from ..algorithms.linalg import np_conserved as npc
+      from ..linalg import np_conserved as npc
-      # instead of `import tenpy.tools.strings `

 - If you changed the file strucuture of tenpy, run ``make src2rst`` in the ``docs/`` folder to update the documentation index for the reference.
 - Use the python package `nose <http://nose.readthedocs.io/en/latest/>`_ for testing.
   Run it simply with ``nosetest`` in `tests/`.
+  You should make sure that all tests run through, before you ``git push`` back into the public repo.
+- Reversely, if you write new functions, please also include suitable tests!
 - A To-Do list can be found in :doc:`docs/todo.rst <todo>`.
 It also contains a bug list.
-  Sphinx also extract blocks following ``.. todo ::`` from doc-strings, generating a list
+  Sphinx also extract blocks following ``.. todo ::`` from doc-strings, collecting them in a list in the html documentation.
 - During development, you might introduce ``# TODO`` comments.
 But also try to remove them again later!
-  If you're not completely sure that you will remove it soon, please add a doc-string with a ``.. todo ::`` block, such that we can keep track of it as explained in the previous point.
+  If you're not 100% sure that you will remove it soon, please add a doc-string with a ``.. todo ::`` block, such that we can keep track of it as explained in the previous point.

-  Even during development, unfinished functions should ``raise NotImplementedError()``.
+  Unfinished functions should ``raise NotImplementedError()``.
   Locations of bugs may be marked with `# BUG`.
 But also add them to the bug list in :doc:`docs/todo.rst <todo>`

-Thank You for helping with the development!
+**Thank You** for helping with the development!

 Additional information